How to Make a Vegetable Curry

 Why are the vegetables scalded in boiling water first before going into the curry?

-The recipe par-cooks the broccoli, cauliflower, carrot, and long beans in boiling water for a few minutes, then drains them — and crucially, reserves 1½ cups of that vegetable water to use as part of the cooking liquid.
+I par-cook the broccoli, cauliflower, carrot, and long beans in boiling water for a few minutes, then drain them — and crucially, reserve 1½ cups of that vegetable water to use as part of the cooking liquid.
 This gives the curry a light vegetable-flavored base and ensures the harder vegetables are partly tender before the 10-minute simmer.

 Why is the pumpkin excluded from the initial scalding step?

-The instructions specifically say to scald all vegetables except the pumpkin.
-Pumpkin goes directly into the pan with the curry paste, onion, garlic, and the reserved water, and cooks for about 10 minutes until softened.
+Scald all vegetables except the pumpkin.
+The pumpkin goes directly into the pan with the curry paste, onion, garlic, and the reserved water, and cooks for about 10 minutes until softened.
 Pre-scalding would make it too soft, causing it to fall apart in the final dish.

 View Comments (1) View Comments (1)